Delivery times

 - Can delivery be delayed?

 - Yes.
-Distance, weekends, federal holidays, and USPS volume can add time.
+Distance, country, weekends, postal holidays, carrier volume, and customs or local routing can add time.
 Incorrect or incomplete addresses can cause returns or re-routing.

 - Does PostalForm guarantee delivery by a specific date?

-- No. USPS transit times are estimates, and delivery after USPS acceptance is outside PostalForm's control.
+- No. Carrier transit times are estimates, and delivery after carrier acceptance is outside PostalForm's control.

-- Can I cancel or get a refund after USPS accepts the mailpiece?
+- Can I cancel or get a refund after the carrier accepts the mailpiece?

-- Mailed orders are generally non-cancelable and non-refundable after USPS acceptance, except where required by law or if the issue was caused by our printing, processing, or fulfillment of the order.
+- Mailed orders are generally non-cancelable and non-refundable after carrier acceptance, except where required by law or if the issue was caused by our printing, processing, or fulfillment of the order.

 - What does "business day" mean here?